bonfire-networks/arrows/README.md

 # Arrows

-A handful of (mostly) arrow macros.
+A handful of (mostly) arrow macros with superpowers.

 ## Installation
 The package can be installed by adding `arrows` to your list of dependencies in `mix.exs`: -->